Research

 Engineer novel synthetic cells

 Natural cells are modified for broad applications by exploiting their ability to synthesize biomolecules, respond and adapt to environments, and change their structures dynamically.
 But, it remains challenging to engineer synthetic cells that are robust, safe, and effective, akin to microrobots.
-My lab integrates material and genetic approaches to create novel synthetic cells that respond to environmental stimuli.
+My lab integrates material and genetic approaches to create novel synthetic cells (ranging from bacterial pathogens to human primary cells) that respond to environmental stimuli.
 Our work will generate novel synthetic cells that are safe and effective for environmental remediation, cancer therapy, antipathogen treatment, and microbiome applications.

 Representative publications